IBMStreams/streamsx.kafka/_docs/206-user_using_kerberos_authentication.md

     useKeytab="{applicationDir}/etc/consumer.keytab"

-The `principal` value is the Kerberos principal of the consumer or prooducer, for example `kafka-consumer-client@MY-DOMAIN.COM`.
+The `principal` value is the Kerberos principal of the consumer or producer, for example `kafka-consumer-client@MY-DOMAIN.COM`.
 Here, *MY-DOMAIN.COM* is the Kerberos REALM.